jayktee/metis/reg/spotify-predictor.md

 - Tested a target transformation
 - Conducted feature engineering, including creating dummy variables for the `genre` variable
 - Improved my training dataset by achieving a better target distribution
-- Used `sklearn` to train and evaluate my model by splitting datasets
+- Used `sklearn` to train and evaluate my model using train-test-split

+Overall, after starting from an incredibly low base (R^2 of 0.07), my linear regression model achieved an R^2 of 0.698 and a MAE/RSME of 7.2/9.4 over 100 on test data.
+This is a significantly better outcome than other attempts at predicting popularity using the same data, which have not included `genre` dummies.

 ## Tools
 - BeautifulSoup and Selenium for scraping spotifycharts.com